sutt/nbx/readme.md

  - Can only receive most recent answer.

- - Must hit save before running send_answer or receive_answer
+ - Must hit save before running send_answer or receive_answer.

  - Can only have one cell with input code `send_answer` or `receive_answer`, otherwise the answer may be inserted in the wrong place.